 What Does the APT Result Mean?

 An APT result of 13.4 means the firm pays off its suppliers about monthly, or a little faster.
 That is not surprising in a business environment where most creditors require payment "net 30 days" from receipt of invoice.

-One might think that a rule for APT would be simply "the higher the better."
+One might think that a rule for APT would be just "the higher, the better."
 However, financial officers will probably disagree with that rule.

 - A very high APT rate could mean that the firm is having trouble obtaining credit.

-Analysts agree, however, that a much lower APT result, such as 3 - 5 payoffs per year is certainly a negative result.
+Analysts agree, however, that a much lower APT result, such as 3 - 5 payoffs per year is indeed a negative result.

-- A very low APT rate could mean that the firm's creditors are extending unusually long credit terms, such as "net 60 days.
+- A meager APT rate could mean that the firm's creditors are extending unusually long credit terms, such as "net 60 days.

-- A very low APT could also mean, simply, that the firm is overdue paying its bills.
+- A very low APT could also mean, only, that the firm is overdue paying its bills.

 Calculating Days Payable Outstanding